johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Standard Operating system applies here (Literally HOW I do everything) Another pro-point: What you are currently doing could be the last thing you ever do!
 On more thought, this actually seems like it cuts both ways, Do you really care how well you hung that photo if you are going to be nuked in 30s ?

-Standard Operating system:
-- Getting things done: art of stress-free productivity.
-(David Allen)
-- Same method advocated by Zen Habits
-- Basically: Write everything down, make a list, triage, focus entirely on one thing at a time.
-- More detail
-  > Start of the day: scan projects, come up with next actions

-  > work mode: Pull from next actions

-  > Suff list: as thing occur to me write them in inbox.

-What is Wisdom?
-"Noticing the causes of psychological suffering, noticing where they are unnecessary and then stop doing the things that are producing needless suffering"
-- Sam Harris)

 Some AI thoughts